melezhik/jam/README.md

     gem install pjam --pre

 # conventions and limitations
-- sources should be strored in subversion SCM - I'd like to abolish this eventually, to support none SCM sources and may be to support other SCMs.
+- sources should be stored in subversion SCM - I'd like to abolish this eventually, to support none SCM sources and may be to support other SCMs.

-# usage
+# example of usage

-Full explanation can be found in [wiki pages](https://github.com/melezhik/jam/wiki/Inroduction-to-pjam).
+Full explanation can be found in [wiki pages](https://github.com/melezhik/jam/wiki/Introduction-to-pjam).
 This is brief introduction.

-First of all pjam should be told project root directory, holding all necessary data to work with, so this is the directory holdig all source codes and pjam configuration file:
+First of all pjam should be told _project root directory_, holding all necessary data to work with, so this is the directory to contain all source codes and pjam configuration file:

     $ ls -1 ./hello-world-example/